pokepark/PokemonQuestBot/README.md

 After any upgrade you need to make sure to change the bot version in your config.json as that version is used for comparison against the latest bot version in the `VERSION` file.

 Updates to the config file are NOT checked automatically.
-Therefore always check for changes to the config.json.example and add new config variables to your own config.json then too!
+Therefore always check for changes to the `config.json.example` and add new config variables to your own `config.json` then too if you want to override defaults!
+Defaults are specified in `config/defaults-config.json` and defining the same option in `config.json` will override it.

 # Git Hooks